Understanding LLMs: What Large Language Models Actually Do

 At the most basic level, an LLM works by predicting the next token (roughly a word or part of a word) in a sequence.
 You give it a prompt, and it generates a response one token at a time, each choice influenced by everything that came before it.

-This is why they're so fluent — they've seen enough language to know what "sounds right."
+This is why they're so fluent.
+They've seen enough language to know what "sounds right."
 But it's also why they sometimes make things up with complete confidence.
 The model doesn't check facts.
 It generates the most statistically likely continuation.

 Key insight: LLMs are pattern-completion engines, not knowledge databases.
 They generate plausible text, not verified truth.